arwarrington/arwarrington/README.md

 - 👋 Hi, I’m Austin (@arwarrington)
 - 👀 I’m interested in data cleaning & analysis, automation, and making cool visualizations ^.^
-- 🌱 I’m currently learning R, sharpening my SQL.
+- 🌱 I’m currently learning R, sharpening my SQL and trying to be a more mindful human.

 <!---